 PUAF 215 - Innovation and Social Change - Do Good Now (Spring Semester) is a three credit course that meets requirements for Scholarship in Practice.

 Now that you have been a funder, it is time to become a social entrepreneur!
-This course combines the imagination and creativity of transformative action for the social good with the pragmatic approach of entrepreneurship and innovation.
-It is team-based, highly interactive and dynamic, and provides an opportunity for students to generate solutions to a wide range of problems.
-You will deepen your understanding of entrepreneurship and innovation practices by creating and implementing a team project.
-These projects serve as the laboratory to implement topics such as developing and communicating a strategy and goals, project management skills, teamwork, fundraising, and project sustainability.
-Students will not only leave with a deep understanding of the channels in which to create change, they will have also tested their projects against those of their peers in the 8-week, student run, Do Good Challenge.
+This course is team-based, highly interactive, and provides an opportunity for you to work on an issue you are passionate about.
+You will first learn more about your issue, interview stakeholders, and then develop a mission statement and project plan.
+You will gain research, teamwork, management, and presentation skills.
+You will not only leave with a deep understanding of the channels in which to create change, but will have also tested your projects against those of your peers in the 8-week, student run, Do Good Challenge .

 Jonathan Auerbach, a University of Maryland Distinguished Scholar-Teacher, teaches undergraduate and graduate courses on a range of subjects, from silent cinema to the nineteenth-century European novel to Cold War culture.
 Professor Auerbach has been a Fulbright scholar in Hungary, Portugal, Cyprus and Tunisia.